Bloodbat/SanguineMutants/README.md

 # Sanguine Modules Mutants

-A module collection based on Mutable Instruments and their variants.
+A collection based on Mutable Instruments modules and their variants.

 You can find the Mutants manual [here](https://raw.githubusercontent.com/Bloodbat/SanguineModulesManuals/main/mutants_manual.pdf)